-Having cut my teeth, as it were, on a Novabeam which, for all practical purposes was a front projector for the 1980’s — I always turn to a projector with a sense of wonder and excitement.
+Having cut my teeth, as it were, on a Novabeam which, for all practical purposes was a front projector for the 1980s — I always turn to a projector with a sense of wonder and excitement.
 For those who need to know, a front projector offers the opportunity for a much larger screen than is currently available for TV sets.
-But what I like best about front projection, beside that big image, is the simplicity they require for setup.
-Now this might seem strange since you have to set up a projector across from a screen, as compared to a TV which is an all-in-one box, but bear with me.
+But what I like best about front projection, besides that big image, is the simplicity they require for setup.
+Now, this might seem strange since you have to set up a projector across from a screen, as compared to a TV which is an all-in-one box, but bear with me.
 You’ll see, as I do, that it’s so much easier to set up a projector to follow your particular requirements for having an image worth viewing.
-Also see the Sony VPL-VW665ES 4k 3D projector.
+Also, see the Sony VPL-VW665ES 4k 3D projector.
 Or, check out our list of the best projectors.

 (update: now checkout the ViewSonic PX747-4K 4K Projector, our #2 pick).

 I’ve got what I consider a happy compromise between a “dedicated” theater space in that the front projector sits on a table, with all the wiring hidden beneath carpeting for a non-cluttered appearance.
 I move my existing projector away, after removing the HDMI cable and power plug in its back, and place the Mitsubishi HC7800D there instead.
 Then I plug the HDMI cable into the first of its 2 HDMI sockets and the power plug into the obvious.

 See also: Our BENQ TH671ST review.